- Actor and radio personality

 Speaking (on August 28, 2013) at the 50th anniversary commemoration of Martin Luther King, Jr.’s “I Have a Dream” speech in Washington, Foxx suggested that black entertainers could take the lead in carrying on King’s legacy.
 “It is time for us to stand up now and renew this dream,” he said, singling out Kanye West and Jay-Z, among others, as individuals who could play important roles in such a mission.
 Fox also stated that he recently had told his 19-year-old daughter that if she wanted to “get inspired,” she should “come listen” to Harry Belafonte, another featured speaker at the festivities in DC.

-In October 2016, Foxx went to Venezuela to visit President Nicolas Maduro in the presidential palace in Caracas.
+In October 2016, Foxx went to Caracas, Venezuela to visit President Nicolas Maduro, where he smiled and posed for photographs with Maduro in the presidential palace in Caracas.
 Venezuelan state media reported that the purpose of Foxx’s visit was to support the country’s socialist revolution, and to attend the signing of an agreement between Venezuela and its allies for the construction of homes for poor people.

 For additional information on Jamie Foxx, click here.